iwilkey/designa/README.md

 ## IMPORTANT DEVELOPMENT NOTE
 The game engine is currently being rewritten on a private debug Github repo and will be moved here as soon as it works.
+Basically, don't expect pushes to here until then.

 ---